Manchester True Wage: a strong city economy, but commute time and costs still matter

 Manchester True Wage by office days — 2026/27

-The table below models the true-wage impact of office frequency for a Manchester salary of £40,000 gross, using the 31-minute average one-way commute and an estimated weekly transport cost of £22.
+The table below models the true-wage impact of office days for a Manchester salary of £40,000 gross, using the 31-minute average one-way commute and an estimated £22 cost per office day for tram, bus, rail, fuel, parking or other commute costs.
 Net pay uses 2026/27 tax and NI rates.
-Real hourly rate assumes a 37.5-hour contracted week plus commute time on office days.
+The model assumes a 37.5-hour contracted week, 46 working weeks per year, commute time added only on office days and no pension, student loan or childcare deductions.

 | Office days per week | Weekly commute hours | Annual transport cost | Effective hourly rate | vs full-time office |